Billy Barty: Television

 He was a regular cast member of the comedian Redd Foxx's variety show The Redd Foxx Show.
 Barty appeared in an episode of Barney Miller in 1977 and one of The Love Boat in 1978.
 He guest-starred in CHiPs, the final episode of Man from Atlantis ("Deadly Carnival"), and two episodes of Little House on the Prairie, playing first a circus member ("Annabelle"), then a single father trying to raise a baby daughter ("Little Lou").
 Barty was regularly seen on Bizarre, a weekly Canadian TV sketch comedy series, airing from 1980 to 1985.
 In 1981, he appeared in a documentary called Being Different and in late 1985, he appeared as Rose Nylund's father in a dream sequence on an episode of The Golden Girls titled "A Little Romance".
 In 1972, Barty appeared in the second show of The Waltons,” The Carnival” as a carnival entertainer named Tommy Trimble.
 This would be the Waltons’ first contact with the outside world.
 On October 29, 1976, he appeared in the Paul Lynde Halloween Special as Gallows the Butler/and Pinky's boss, along with Margaret Hamilton reprising her role and dressed exactly as she looked in the musical fantasy film "The Wizard of Oz" (1939) as “The Wicked Witch of the West.”

 In 1982, Barty appeared in an episode of Hart to Hart called "A Christmas Hart" (Season 4, Episode 10).

 In 1983, Barty supplied the voice for "Figment" in Epcot's Journey Into Imagination dark ride.
 He briefly reprised the role in the ride's second version.

 Barty was an annual guest-star on Canada's Telemiracle telethon, one of the most successful (per capita) telethons in the world.

 Barty appeared on a 1976 episode of Celebrity Bowling paired with Dick Martin, defeating John Schuck and Michael Ansara, 120–118.
 He also appeared as himself in the 1981 documentary film Being Different.

 Activism

 Barty was a noted activist for the promotion of rights for others with dwarfism.
 He was disappointed with contemporary Hervé Villechaize's insistence that they were "midgets" instead of actors with dwarfism.
-Barty founded the Little People of America organization to help people with dwarfism in 1957 when he called upon people of short stature to join him in a get-together in Reno, Nevada.
+Barty founded the Little People of America organization to help people with dwarfism in 1957 when he called upon other little people to join him in a get-together in Reno, Nevada.
 That original meeting of 21 people grew into Little People of America, a group which as of 2023 has more than 7,500 members.
 It was the first North American organization for little people.